 If you do drive to school, please park in car park at the back or side of school.
-The staff car park is well used, and also provides fire access to the playground areas.

 Where can I leave my belongings?

 It's not a good idea to bring too many personal belongings and valuables to school with you.
 However, your link staff member will let you know where you can leave your coat and bag, etc.